mattma/docs/javascript/es6.md

 - Default Parameters

 Any parameters with a default value are considered to be optional parameters while those without default value are considered to be required parameters. default parameter arguments is that the default value need not be a primitive value.
+It only show the default value when passing an `undefined`, but no `null`. `null` consider explicitly enter a `null` value.
+But no `""`, empty string consider as a valid value so that no default value used.

 ```js
     // simple